samvera/noid-rails/README.md

 ### Treeifier

-To override the default "treeifier", simply pass in a callable object (responds to `call` and takes a string) via something like this in e.g. `config/initializers/active_fedora-noid.rb`:
+To override the default "treeifier" -- an MD5 checksum, the rationale for which is described in #3 -- simply pass in a callable object (responds to `call` and takes a string) via code like this in e.g. `config/initializers/active_fedora-noid.rb`:

 ```ruby
 require 'active_fedora/noid'